ericvasr/ericvasr/README-EN.md

 ### About

-Developer with 6 years of experience in technology.
-Currently focused on automation development using n8n and artificial intelligence integration.
+Technology professional with over 20 years of experience, with 6 years specifically focused on systems development.
+Currently dedicated to automation development using n8n and artificial intelligence integration.
 Leading the BeonSafe-Opensource project to democratize access to self-hosted automation technologies.

 ### Current Work